-Apprentices
+Apprentices:

-Apprentices may be employed by the Employer in the ratio of one (1) Apprentice to one (1) Journeyman.
 Apprentices shall serve for a period of three (3) years at the trade before becoming Journeymen, unless they are credited with time at the trade by the Employer's representative on the job jointly with the representative of the Union.
 Any time granted by the joint representatives shall be accepted by both parties to this agreement.
-If the apprentice is transferred or finds work with another Employer, the said Employer shall pay the apprentice in accordance with the time he had served and/or the time originally granted by the joint representatives as shown by the records copied with the Union.
+If the apprentice is transferred or finds work with another Employer, the said Employer shall pay the apprentice in accordance with the time they had served and/or the time originally granted by the joint representatives as shown by the records copied with the Union.